etopian/docker-wordpress-cli/README.md

 * pull - Pull all the necessary images to deploy WP on your box.
 * run - Run all images.

+##WP-CLI and the Host System

+This project install WP-Cli on the host system to perform certain tasks.
+HOwever, you must not use WP-CLI to interact with the files on the host system.
+Doing so is very dangerous as if your site becomes compromised and you run WP-Cli on it on the host system you can compromise the host system, or other sites that have the same user.
+So don't do it!
+If you need to work on the site, you must run a separate container that uses volumes to mount the site root inside of it.
+This way running WP-CLI is safe.